FadyWaheed11/UI-Automation-Best-Practices/README.md

  - https://www.browserstack.com/guide/page-object-model-in-selenium
 ## Singleton Design Pattern
 * Singleton design pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the jvm
-* So in our case we want to have only one instance of WebDriver
+* So in our case we want to ensure that we have only one instance of WebDriver
  - ![carbon](https://user-images.githubusercontent.com/41761100/204812593-896e760e-4bc4-4150-bd8f-01ec62bc4505.png)